Hepatitis C

 How do I prevent this?

-Unfortunately, there is NO VACCINE to prevent Hepatits C.
+Unfortunately, there is NO VACCINE to prevent Hepatitis C.

 How do I get tested?